MusicDoc/MusicDoc.github.io/README.md

 # MusicDoc

-MusicDoc is a simple but powerful markup format for musical scores and partitures.
+MusicDoc is a simple but powerful markup format for songs with musical scores.
 It is inspired by [ChordPro](https://www.chordpro.org/), [ABC notation](https://en.wikipedia.org/wiki/ABC_notation), and [AsciiDoc](https://asciidoc.org/).

 The key principle of MusicDoc is simplicity!